aminmoosavi/PyTorch/README.md

 # __PyTorch__

-## This repository is a step-by-step training for deep learning with PyTorch implemented in Google Colab.
+## This repository provides a crash course covering some of the basics of implementing deep learning models in PyTorch.
+* I assume the reader is familiar with object-oriented programming in Python.
+We start with PyTorch tensors and get to building and training simple models quickly.
+We will focus on the Transformer structure and language models in the last notebook.
+* Feel free to use the code.

 ### PyTorch_00: PyTorch basics, and a simple regression model
 ### PyTorch_01: Fitting a quadratic model